kehrenclou/kehrenclou/README.md

 </p>

   ## About Me
-  ###  I am a full-stack developer (MERN stacck).
+  ###  I am a full-stack developer (MERN stack).
 These days, I am really fascinated by state management and state machines and hope to do more projects with different systems to improve my understanding.
-Always looking for opportunites to learn and improve.
+  ### Always looking for opportunites to learn and improve.

  - 🔭 I’m currently working on my final project for Bootcamp **haikukedoodle - a haiku song generator**